Melted Magic: The Ultimate Guide to Cheesy Stuffed Mushrooms

 - ½ cup fresh breadcrumbs (preferably homemade)

-- 2 tbsp freshly grated Parmesan cheese for topping
+- 2 tbsp freshly grated Parmesan for topping

 - Fresh parsley, finely chopped, for garnish